 “Setting out to achieve a certain level of turnover or profit is not a strategy – but meeting your financial goals is a result of being clear about your strategy and your tactics, and getting the right things right.”

-Another common stumbling block for companies is that its leaders may be thinking strategically, but they’re all following a different strategy.
+Another common stumbling block for companies is that their leaders may be thinking strategically, but they’re all following a different strategy.

 Leigh helped them to decide on a clear, mutually agreed strategy so they could all work effectively together.
 They’ve now got direction, and they’re executing it.
-As a result, their profit has increased by 450% in the past 24 months.”
+As a result, their profit increased by 450% over 24 months.”